MrMystery10-del/AoC_2023/README.md

 but not for the main input.
 The issue was that it somehow had the correct result + 1 which was of course wrong when i did submit.
 So the solution was just to add -1 and everything is working now.
 I still dont know why but it is how it is and did cost me around 5 hours starring on my screen and not understanding what is wrong with this brute-force approach

+### Puzzle 6
+It was so freaking easy, it did take me literally around 10 minutes for both parts i wonder why that wasnt day 1